stuartlau/stuartlau.github.io/_posts/2018-09-25-Add-Gitalk-to-Your-Blog.md

 ```

 When all settings are done and push to your GitHub repo, wait for
-a while refresh your page and you can see Gitalk is in effect.
+a while and try to refresh your pages and boom!
+Gitalk is in effect.

 But there is still something we need to do or you may get the following
 ![Issues Not Found](https://stuartlau.github.io/img/in-post/issues-not-found.jpg)